-The mighty Williams racing team has produced many a GP car over the years.
-None, though, have had quite the allure of the FW14B.
-As soon as its designer Patrick Head picked up a pen, the world championship was done and dusted!
-But, there was another key ingredient.
-A certain Nigel Mansell did the driving!
-He was in sync with the FW14B to an uncanny degree.
-Are certain drivers born to squeeze into certain cockpits?
+The Williams F1 team has proffered many an exotic race car over the years.
+Few, though, have had quite the allure of the FW14B.
+From the moment its designer Patrick Head picked up his pen, the \’92 World Championship was decided.
+But, there was another key FW14B factor.
+The legendary Nigel Mansell!
+For, he was in sync with the car to an uncanny degree.
+Are certain drivers born to certain cockpits?
 Who knows!
-No-one else on the planet, however, was going to be winning the 1992 world driver's title.
-That is how far ahead of the field Mansell and the FW14B were!
+One thing is for sure.
+No-one else was going to be winning that year\’s titles.
+That is how far ahead of the field Mansell and the FW14B were.

-The key component in the FW14B package was 'active-ride' suspension.
+The key component in the FW14B package was \’active-ride\’ suspension.
 Lotus had already blazed a trail for the new set-up.
-Williams followed suit, in 1987.
-In '88, too, they continued their 'active-ride' mission.
-Patrick Head's faith, though, was shaken by reliability issues.
-Nothing daunted, Adrian Newey - Williams' chief aerodynamicist - had done enough wind tunnel testing, to be sure that 'active-ride' was still the way to go.
-The rationale behind it was to keep the FW14B uniformly upright - or, as close as possible, given the forces exerted on it!
-Newey badgered Head into giving active-ride one last chance - those reliability gremlins, notwithstanding.
-Come 1991, and the system was duly slotted into the Williams FW14 chassis.
-The motor racing gods were smiling ... this time, everything gelled!
+Williams followed suit, in \’87.
+In \’88, too, they continued their \’active-ride\’ mission.
+Patrick Head\’s faith, though, was shaken by reliability issues.
+Nothing daunted, Adrian Newey – Williams\’ chief aerodynamicist – had done enough wind tunnel testing, to be sure that \’active-ride\’ was still the way to go.
+The idea was to keep the FW14B uniformly upright – or, as close as possible, given the humungous forces to which it was subjected.
+Newey badgered Head into giving active-ride one last chance – reliability gremlins, notwithstanding.
+Come \’91, and the system was duly slotted into the Williams FW14 chassis.
+The motor racing gods must have been smiling.
+This time around, everything gelled.